-Speaking of pulleys, the ones included with the Bowflex Xceed home gym are 8 in number.
-They’re all made of fiberglass reinforced material and integrated stainless steel ball bearings for smooth operation.
-They all swivel in all directions allowing the execution of various exercises.
+Speaking of pulleys, the ones included with the Bowflex Xceed home gym are 8.
+They’re all fiberglass-reinforced material and integrated stainless steel ball bearings for smooth operation.
+In addition, they swivel in all directions allowing the execution of various exercises.

-Two of the pulleys are adjustable; you can attach them to the parallel bars for workouts, or you can attach them to the smaller bar above the seat for ab crunches or other related exercises.
+Two pulleys are adjustable; you can attach them to the parallel bars for workouts or attach them to the smaller bar above the seat for ab crunches or other related exercises.

-The unit includes several cables, which are highly durable, tested for over 1,000 lbs of resistance.
-A thin sheet of PVC material also covers them for a smoother glide over the pulleys.
+The unit includes several cables, which are highly durable, and tested for over 1,000 lbs of resistance.
+A thin sheet of PVC material covers them for a smoother glide over the pulleys.

-Some of the cables require relocation from an exercise to another; this also stands for the adjustable pulleys.
-But as a general idea, the front base pulleys and the top pulleys typically don’t need to be moved.
-So, you can set up the machine for 4-5 types of exercises, which should be enough for one workout.
+Some cables require relocation from one exercise to another; this also stands for adjustable pulleys.
+But as a general idea, the front base and top pulleys typically don’t need to be moved.
+So, you can set up the machine for 4-5 exercises, which should be enough for one workout.

 Xceed Seat and backrest

 The Xceed features a broader backrest, which delivers improved lumbar support.
-Also, an essential aspect with regards to the unit’s seat is its weight capacity.
+Also, an essential aspect of the unit’s seat is its weight capacity.
 It can support users up to 300 lbs (136 kg).

 In terms of accessories and attachments, there are several included with the machine.
 The first to mention is the two D-handles, which cover most exercises.
-They have rubberized grips for optimal comfort.
-Two more accessories are the straight squat bar along with a 50″ bent lat bar.
+In addition, they have rubberized grips for optimal comfort.
+The straight, squat bar and a 50″ bent lat bar are two more accessories.

 Plus, the leg developer is also (included) with the gym.
-It features 4″ foam rollers for maximum comfort and offers the possibility to perform leg extensions or standing leg curls.
+It features 4″ foam rollers for maximum comfort and allows for leg extensions or standing leg curls.

 Xceed Weight Resistance

 The Bowflex Xceed home gym comes equipped with a Power Rod resistance system.
-It doesn’t have weight stacks like other cable home gyms.
+However, it doesn’t have weight stacks like other cable home gyms.
 Also, you can’t use dumbbell weight plates to add resistance to it.

 The power rods that generate the weight resistance for this home gym system are a particular elastomer coated with a thin rubber material sheet.

 They come equipped with precision-machined rings to which the cable hooks attach; these rings are highly durable and almost impossible to remove from the rods.
-This is one of the reasons the Bowflex power rods come with a lifetime warranty.
+Therefore, it is one of the reasons the Bowflex power rods come with a lifetime warranty.

-The power rod set included with this Bowflex trainer offers a total weight resistance of 210 lbs (95 kg), 105 lbs (47.6 kg) for each side.
+The power rod set included with this Bowflex trainer offers a total weight resistance of 210 lbs (95 kg) and 105 lbs (47.6 kg) for each side.
 The rod set includes the following power rods:

 - 2 x 5 lbs (2.26 kg)